-- An in vitro gene mutation study in bacteria is an information requirement under Annex VII to REACH (Section 8.4.1.). - 1.1.
-Information provided - 35 You have provided: - (i) In vitro gene mutation study in bacteria (1985) with octadec-9-en-1-amine, EC No. 204-015-5. - (ii) In vitro gene mutation study in bacteria (1988) with amines, coco alkyl, EC No. 262-977-1. - (iii) In vitro gene mutation study in bacteria (1988) with the category member amines, tallow alkyl, EC No. 263-125-1. - (iv) In vitro gene mutation study in bacteria (1988) with the category member octadecan-1-amine, EC No. 204-695-3. - 1.2.
-Assessment of the information provided - 1.2.1.
-The proposed category approach is rejected - 36 Studies i.-iv. are performed on an analogue substance.
-However, for the reasons explained under the section on Reasons common to several requests, your category approach is rejected. - 1.2.2.
-The provided studies do not meet the information requirement - To fulfil the information requirement, the study must meet the requirements of OECD TG 471 (2020).
-Therefore, the following specifications must be: - a) The test must be performed with 5 strains: four strains of S. typhimurium (TA98; TA100; TA1535; TA1537 or TA97a or TA97) and one strain which is either S. typhimurium TA102 or E. coli WP2 uvrA or E. coli WP2 uvrA (pKM101). - b) Triplicate plating must be used at each dose level. - c) One positive control must be included in the study.
-The positive control substance must produce a statistically significant increase in the number of revertant colonies per plate compared with the concurrent negative control. - d) The number of revertant colonies per plate for the concurrent negative control must be inside the historical control range of the laboratory. - e) The mean number of revertant colonies per plate must be reported for the treated doses and the controls. - The studies i., ii., iii., and iv. are described as in vitro gene mutation study in bacteria.
-However, the following specifications are not according to the requirements of OECD TG 471 (2020): - a) The reported data for the study i. you have provided did not include results for the required fifth strain, S. typhimurium TA102 or E. coli WP2 uvrA or E. coli WP2 uvrA (pKM101). - b) The reported data for the studies ii., iii., iv. you have provided did not include triplicate plating at each dose level. - c) The reported data for the studies i., ii., iii., iv. you have provided did not include a positive control that produced a statistically significant increase in the number of
+- 52 However, the reliability of the sources of information i., ii., iii., and iv. is significantly affected by the following deficiency: - 53 To fulfil the information requirement, the study must meet the requirements of OECD TG 471 (2020).
+Therefore, the following specifications must be met: - a) The test must be performed with 5 strains: four strains of S. typhimurium (TA98; TA100; TA1535; TA1537 or TA97a or TA97) and one strain which is either S. typhimurium TA102 or E. coli WP2 uvrA or E. coli WP2 uvrA (pKM101). - b) Triplicate plating must be used at each dose level. - c) One positive control must be included in the study.
+The positive control substance must produce a statistically significant increase in the number of revertant colonies per plate compared with the concurrent negative control. - d) The number of revertant colonies per plate for the concurrent negative control must be inside the historical control range of the laboratory. - e) The mean number of revertant colonies per plate must be reported for the treated doses and the controls. - 54 The studies i., ii., iii., and iv. are described as in vitro gene mutation study in bacteria.
+However, the following specifications are not according to the requirements of OECD TG 471 (2020): - a) The reported data for the study iv. you have provided did not include results for the required fifth strain, S. typhimurium TA102 or E. coli WP2 uvrA or E. coli WP2 uvrA or E. coli WP2 uvrA (pKM101). - b) The reported data for the studies i., ii., iii. you have provided did not include triplicate plating at each dose level. - c) The reported data for the studies i., ii., iii., iv. you have provided did not include a positive control that produced a statistically significant increase in the number of revertant colonies per plate compared with the concurrent negative control. - d) The reported data for the studies i., ii., iii., iv. you have provided did not include a negative control with a number of revertant colonies per plate inside the historical control range of the laboratory. - e) The reported data for the studies i., ii., iii., iv. you have provided did not include data on the number of revertant colonies per plate for the treated doses and the controls. - 55 The information provided does not cover several of the key parameters required by OECD TG 471. - 56 Therefore the sources of information i., ii., iii., and iv. are vitiated by the significant deficiencies identified above that affect their contribution to the conclusion on the key parameter investigated by the required study. - 57 As a conclusion, the sources of information as indicated above, provide information on in vitro gene mutation study in bacteria.
+However, the reliability of these sources of information is affected by significant deficiencies. - 58 Accordingly, it is not possible to conclude, based on any source of information alone or considered together, whether your Substance has or has not the particular dangerous properties foreseen to be investigated in an OECD TG 471 study.
+Therefore, your adaptation is rejected and the information requirements is not fulfilled.

-- revertant colonies per plate compared with the concurrent negative control. - d) The reported data for the studies i., ii., iii., iv. you have provided did not include a negative control with a number of revertant colonies per plate inside the historical control range of the laboratory. - e) The reported data for the studies i., ii., iii., iv. you have provided did not include data on the number of revertant colonies per plate for the treated doses and the controls. - The information provided does not cover several of the key parameters required by OECD TG 471. - 40 For all the reasons explained above, the information requirement is not fulfilled. - 1.3.
-Specification of the study design - To fulfil the information requirement for the Substance, the in vitro gene mutation study in bacteria (OECD TG 471, 2020) is considered suitable. - In the comments to the draft decision, you agree to perform the requested study.
+- 59 To fulfil the information requirement for the Substance, the in vitro gene mutation study in bacteria (OECD TG 471, 2020) is considered suitable. - 60 In the comments to the draft decision, you agree to perform the requested study.